WalletConnect/walletconnect-docs/tech-spec.md

 ### wc_sessionPropose

-This request is used send a session proposal to a client which has an already settled connection therefore this method exists exclusively within a connection payload and it's the only method permitted to be relayed through a connection.
+This request is used send a session proposal to a client which has an already settled pairing therefore this method exists exclusively within a pairing payload and it's the only method permitted to be relayed through a pairing.

 ```typescript
 interface WCSessionPropose {